algolia/algoliasearch-client-javascript/API.md

 requester.setOptions(current => newOptions)
 ```

-This leaves the responsibility of merging the state up to the implementer, to stay more flexible
+This leaves the responsibility of merging the state up to the implementer, to stay more flexible.

-> see `setState` with a function in React

 The requestOptions that are set at a request always have precedence over the static options.
 To make this more clear, here's a pseudo code example of how the options to apply are calculated: